 1 – Prepare the Oven and Pan

 Preheat the oven.
-Line 12-Cup regular muffin pan with muffins liners.
+Line a 12-cup regular muffin pan with muffin liners.

 2 – Make the Muffin Batter

-Mix with an electric mixer on medium speed mashed bananas with butter until combined.
-Add in buttermilk, vanilla, and mix.
+Mix mashed bananas with butter with an electric mixer on medium speed until combined.
+Add in buttermilk and vanilla, and mix.
 Add in sugar, baking soda, salt, and mix.
 Add flour and mix until just combined.

 3 – Make the Crumb Topping

-In a small bowl, mix brown sugar, white sugar, cinnamon, and melted butter.
+Mix brown sugar, white sugar, cinnamon, and melted butter in a small bowl.
 Add in flour and mix until evenly distributed and crumbly in texture.

 4 – Add The Crumbs To The Muffins